Alan4247748/friendly-potato/docs/Tech Writing/Addestino.md

 # The Results

-Month over Month I helped Addestino document stories to talent and projects.
+Month over Month I helped Addestino document problems they solved and the growth of their consultants.

 ![Technical Addestino](/img/Add.png)